 Timber windows are an excellent choice for people who want to add character and history to a building.
-Typically you’ll find timber windows on period properties, but today, timber windows are being used to bring a historic and country-cottage vibe to newly built homes.
+Typically you’ll find timber windows on period properties, but today, they are being used to bring a historic and country-cottage vibe to newly built homes.
 Whether you choose casement, sash or sliding wood windows, you’ll need to be prepared to take care of, paint and repair them.

-Our guide offers tips and advice on restoring wooden windows, as well as covering how to look after your windows so they maintain their condition for longer.
+Our guide offers tips and advice on restoring wooden windows, as well as covering how to look after your window frames so they maintain their condition for longer.

 How to Clean Timber Windows

 Timber windows are robust and durable.
 However, over time, the elements can get the better of them by beginning to impact the finish, quality and more importantly, the job that windows were designed to do.
 Your first step in cleaning and restoring timber windows is to ensure that they’re well-maintained and cleaned on a regular basis.